-- (1) All new development or substantial redevelopment of a site accommodating multi-family residential, commercial, institutional, or industrial uses shall provide green infrastructure to manage stormwater runoff on site.
-Substantial redevelopment includes: - a.
+- a.
 Improvements with a cost exceeding fifty (50) percent of the building's assessed value; - b.
 Increases in impervious coverage on a site that exceed ten (10) percent of the existing impervious cover; or - c.
-Resurfacing or modification of the hardscape of a parking lot other than restriping. - (2) All new development or substantial redevelopment of a site of 10,000 square feet or larger, shall prepare and submit a stormwater management plan together with the site plan submittal, pursuant to Sec.
+Resurfacing or modification of the hardscape of a parking lot other than restriping. - (2) All new development or substantial redevelopment of a site of 10,000 square feet or larger, shall prepare and submit a stormwater management permit together with the site plan submittal, pursuant to Sec.
 58-89.
-This requirement does not apply to development of a single family or duplex lot. - a.
+This requirement does not apply to development of a single family or duplex lot.
+In addition to providing erosion control and soil loss plans, for all sites 10,000 square feet or larger, stormwater management plans are required to meet the following standards: - a.
 A minimum of fifty (50) percent of the site's planting area, as required by this code, shall consist of green infrastructure. - b.
-A minimum of fifty (50) percent of all hardscape, including but not limited to parking spaces, drive isles, walkways, outdoor vehicular storage areas, and gathering spaces, shall be surfaced with pervious paving. - New development and substantial redevelopment of a site less than 10,000 square feet do not require the submittal of a stormwater management plan.
-Other than the development of a single family or duplex lot, such development shall provide green infrastructure for a minimum of fifty (50) percent of the site's required planting area.
+A minimum of fifty (50) percent of all hardscape, including but not limited to parking spaces, drive isles, walkways, outdoor vehicular storage areas, and gathering spaces, shall be surfaced with pervious paving.

-(4) Where a subdivision involves five (5) or fewer lots and two (2) acres or less of land, or involves a lot consolidation not triggering substantial improvement requirements, the Planning Director may exempt the development from the requirement for a stormwater management plan upon finding that development from the proposed subdivision will not adversely affect drainage onto neighboring sites resulting from development under existing conditions.
+- (3) New development and substantial redevelopment of a site less than 10,000 square feet do not require the submittal of a stormwater management plan.
+Other than the development of a single family or duplex lot, such development shall provide green infrastructure for a minimum of fifty (50) percent of the site's required planting area. - (4) Where a subdivision involves five (5) or fewer lots and two (2) acres or less of land, or involves a lot consolidation not triggering substantial improvement requirements, the Planning Director may exempt the development from the requirement for a stormwater management plan upon finding that development from the proposed subdivision will not adversely affect drainage onto neighboring sites resulting from development under existing conditions.